-- Press Measure 1 - Then Format [current setting] - Then choose from the following: - Log Magnitude Displays magnitude in dB - Linear Displays positive values only.
-Y-axis: Unitless (U) for ratioed measurements; Watts (W) for unratioed measurements. - VSWR (S11 and Fault Location Only) Displays unitless reflection data. - Phase (S11 Only) Displays phase in degrees.
-The trace 'wraps' every 360 degrees, from +180 to -180, for easy scaling. - Smith (S11 Only) Displays series resistance and reactance. - 。 More then - Polar (S11 Only) Displays magnitude and phase of the reflection coefficient. - o Group Delay (S11 Only).
-Displays propagation time (in seconds) from the RF port to the point where it is reflected, and back to the A receiver.
-The aperture setting is the frequency range/(number of points 1).
-Use Smoothing as the Group Delay aperture.
-Learn how to set Smoothing on page 47.
-Learn more about Group Delay in the FieldFox Supplemental Online Help: http://na.tm.agilent.com/fieldfox/help/FieldFox.htm - Unwrap Phase Same as Phase, but without 180 degree wrapping.
+- Press Measure 1 - Then Format [current setting]. - Then choose from the following: - Log Magnitude Displays magnitude in dB - Linear Displays positive values only.
+Y-axis: Unitless (U) for ratioed measurements; Watts (W) for unratioed measurements. - VSWR Used mainly for S11 and S22.
+Displays unitless reflection data. - Phase Displays phase in degrees.
+The trace 'wraps' every 360 degrees, from +180 to -180, for easy scaling. - Smith Used mainly for S11 and S22.
+Displays series resistance and reactance. - 。 More then... - Polar Used mainly for S11 and S22.
+Displays magnitude and phase of the reflection coefficient. - Group Delay Used mainly for S21 and S12.
+Displays signal transmission (propagation) time through a device in seconds.
+The Group Delay aperture is the current Smoothing aperture.
+Default is 1.5 % of the X-axis. - Learn how to set Smoothing aperture on page 49. - Learn more about Group Delay measurements at the FieldFox Supplemental Online Help: http://na.tm.agilent.com/fieldfox/help/FieldFox.htm - Unwrap Phase Same as Phase, but without 180 degree wrapping.